suguruwataru/alpha-gamma/README.md

 ## Importance of the sRGB colorspace

-Today, sRGB is important because lots of things assume color data to be in sRGB if they don't have (often don't accept) exact info.
+Today, sRGB is important because lots of things assume color data to be in sRGB if they don't have (often don't accept) extra info.

 An image viewer will assume a PNG file to be in sRGB and try to make your monitor emit light calculated from its data using a function given by sRGB.

 If you render to a GPU texture that is shown on screen, the data put into it will be assumed to be in sRGB format.
-Also your choice of texture format (like whether its `rgba8uorm` or `rgba8unorm-srgb`, in the context of wgpu) does not affect this.
+Also your choice of texture format (like whether its `rgba8uorm` or `rgba8unorm-srgb`) does not affect this.
 They only affect the data you read/write with the texture in your shader.
 Generally you want to use a `-srgb` texture and write [linear sRGB](#linear-srgb-colorspace) data to it.

 etc. etc.